Milk allergies in babies

 Cow’s milk protein allergy in babies

 If you think your baby could have a cows’ milk allergy, it’s important to talk to your doctor to establish whether or not this is the case.
+If your baby is diagnosed with a cow’s milk protein allergy, you may be referred to a dietician to discuss how to manage the condition as your baby grows2.

-Cow's milk allergy symptoms in babies
+Cow's milk protein allergy symptoms in babies

 • A red itchy rash (cow’s milk allergies and rashes on babies are very common).